forgisonajeep/required-file-presence-checker/README.md

 1. The code is checked out.
 2. Python is set up in the runner.
 3. The script runs automatically.
-4. If validation fails, the pull request shows an ❌ failure.
+4. If validation fails, the pull request shows a failure.

 **Example workflow:**
 ```yaml